-- Ubrogepant has been studied as acute therapy in approximately 3360 patients across 2 trials in patients with 2 to 8 migraines/month with moderate to severe pain intensity either with or without aura and in 1 open-label extension (OLE) trial in unpublished formats. - Erenumab-aooe has been studied as preventive therapy in approximately 2500 patients across 4 trials in patients with episodic or chronic migraine subtypes and 1 OLE trial with data from interim analyses in published and unpublished formats. - Fremanezumab-vfrm has been studied as preventive therapy in approximately 2005 patients across 3 trials in patients with episodic or chronic migraine subtypes, with data in published formats.
+- Ubrogepant has been studied as acute therapy in approximately 3360 patients across 2 trials in patients with 2 to 8 migraines/month with moderate to severe pain intensity either with or without aura. - Eptinezumab-jjmr has been studied in approximately 2019 patients across 2 trials in patients with episodic or chronic migraine subtypes for prevention, with data available in published formats. - Erenumab-aooe has been studied as preventive therapy in approximately 2500 patients across 4 trials in patients with episodic or chronic migraine subtypes and 1 open-label extension (OLE) trial, with data available in published formats. - Fremanezumab-vfrm has been studied as preventive therapy in approximately 2005 patients across 3 trials in patients with episodic or chronic migraine subtypes and 1 OLE, with data available in published formats.
 In fremanezumab-vfrm trials, the definition of a headache or migraine day for the primary endpoint required a consecutive 2 hour (episodic) or 4 hour (chronic) duration of pain, compared to other CGRP inhibitor trials that required a duration of ≥ 30 minutes. - Galcanezumab-gnlm has been studied as preventive therapy in approximately 2886 patients across 3 trials in patients with episodic or chronic migraine subtypes and 1 long-term safety trial with unpublished data to 1 year.
-The efficacy and
+The efficacy and safety of galcanezumab-gnlm was evaluated for treatment in one 8-week study with 106 adults with episodic cluster headache (maximum of 8 attacks/day). - The definition of the primary and secondary endpoints differed in the prevention of episodic and chronic migraine trials.
+Additional differences included, but were not limited to, co-morbid conditions, concomitant medications, a requirement of stable doses of migraine prevention medication (if co-administered) for certain durations, and the definitions of headache, migraine headache, and migraine day.
+Some CGRP inhibitor trials allowed patients to receive concomitant preventive migraine medication during treatment.
+Also, some chronic migraine trials allowed for the inclusion of patients with medication overuse headache.